driyanti/3DNear/README.md

 # 3DNear
 Modeling of scattered surface waves

-3DNear is a code for solving the scattering problem efficiently.
-I developed this method during my PhD at TUDELFT, The Netherlands.
+3DNear consist of codes for solving the scattering problem using the integral equation method.
+I implemented and developed this method during my PhD at TUDELFT, The Netherlands.
 The codes are written in Fortran, C with MPI.
 To process the output data I use MATLAB.

 Contact : dwiriyanti@gmail.com